 Let’s explore a few of the world’s winter festivals featuring candles!

 Advent marks the weeks to Christmas with the lighting of special candles, and the Feast of Santa Lucia is a popular candle festival observed in Sweden, Italy, and Croatia.
-Our World Holiday Treats Box has recipes for both!.
+Our World Holiday Treats Box has recipes featuring special treats from two of these!

 Another celebration of light at this time is Kwanzaa, which uses candles to focus on seven cultural principles of African-American identity.
 You can find delicious East African recipes in our Ethiopia Explorer Box!